dcellucci/MiniMOJO/Comms.md

 			* current bytes: Are actually 6 12-bit values that are glommed together.
 The bus and shunt registers for a given channel share a middle byte which holds their LSB values.
 So for example
 			`[MS VShunt Byte][LS VShunt Nibble | LS VBus Nibble][MS Vbus Byte]`

+# Network Latency Tests

+In order to quantify the relative speed of the system, I attempted to quantify the latency of each of the hops in the network, and the time required to do serial/deserialization of the input strings.